fkorobov6-ship-it/microexplorer/README.md

 ```
 1. you can now update with "update.bat"!

-(srry linux user but i think you not lazy)
+(srry linux users but i think you not lazy)
 ```